credentials/irma_api_server/README.md

 ```

 You can use the public key `pk.pem` or `pk.der` to check the validity of the JSON web tokens.
 (The `irma_verification_server` has no need of these two keys so they can safely be deleted from this directory - except when running the unit tests; then `pk.der` is needed to check the validity of the JSON web tokens.)

+## irma_configuration

+Download or link the `irma_configuration` project to `src/main/resources/`.

+See the credentials/irma_configuration project for the specifics.
+Remember that you can check out a different branch to get a different set of credentials and corresponding keys.
+In particular, the demo branch contains keys for all the issuers as well, thus making it very easy to test and develop applications.

 # Testing